 The coagulation reactions tend to occur along with platelet activation.
 Together, the two systems form a clot.

 As with platelet activation, the blood coagulation reactions are set in motion by damage to a blood vessel.
-One especially important factor for starting this sequence of reactions is contact of the blood with tissue factor, which is found especially in the tissue surrounding blood vessels.
+One especially important factor for starting this sequence of reactions is contact of the blood with tissue factor, which is found especially on cells in the tissue surrounding blood vessels.

 In each step, an inactive protein (called a "factor") in the blood plasma is converted to an active proteolytic enzyme.
 The active enzyme in turn promotes the next step.
 Finally, prothrombin is converted to the active enzyme thrombin.
 But this sequence is dependent on platelets, since the surface of activated platelets is important for some of the reactions.